 Initial concerns will be discussed with SENCO/HT/FSW.
 The SEND Policy provides additional information.
-At times there may be pupils who have an individual behaviour plan and risk assessment.
+At times there may be pupils who have an individual behaviour plan and risk assessment

-Exclusions- temporary and permanent
+Exclusions - temporary and permanent

-If interventions and sanctions outlined in this policy fail to produce sufficient improvement in behaviour then the Headteacherhas the power to exclude a pupil.
+If interventions and sanctions outlined in this policy fail to produce sufficient improvement in behaviour then the Headteacher has the power to exclude a pupil.
+This would be as a last resort.
+The school will strive to support all children before this is imposed.
 Parents/carers and Governors will be informed without delay of the period of the exclusion and the reason for it.
 The Headteacher may not exclude for an indefinite period.
-The Headteachermay be directed by the governing body, or the LA after consultation with the governing body, to reinstate a pupil who has been excluded for more than five days.
+The Headteacher may be directed by the governing body, or the LA after consultation with the governing body, to reinstate a pupil who has been excluded for more than five days.
 Upon request the Headteacher will provide further details of the law governing temporary and permanent exclusions (Exclusions from maintained schools, academies and pupil referral units, DFE 2017).